codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds.md

 The SMB user can disable bank feeds for their target accounts using the options in QBO.
 This stops a target account from receiving any further transactions, which means that any subsequent pushes will fail.

 When a bank feed is disabled in QBO, it takes 10 days for the status of the connected bank account in Codat to change to `disconnected`.

+It's not possible to directly remove a bank account from QBO via the integration.

 ### Customize Link for your SMB users